lingo-iitgn/SIGHT/README.md

 SIGHT is a large-scale, Human-annotated multimodal benchmark for culturally grounded and hierarchical visual understanding.
 It is designed to evaluate multimodal models across diverse global, regional, and culturally significant visual domains.It comprises over 5M image-caption pairs drawn from 450+ authoritative sources, spanning 13 culturally grounded semantic categories.

-The benchmark includes:
-- A high-quality manually annotated subset of 5,000+ instances
-- A structured human-in-the-loop annotation protocol
-- Inter-annotator agreement validated at Krippendorff's α = 0.680

-**Key finding:** Even advanced VLMs such as Llama-Vision achieve only **46.8% category-level accuracy** against expert human ground truth, exposing substantial limitations in hierarchical cultural and semantic reasoning.

 <div align="center">
 <img alt="License" src="https://img.shields.io/badge/License-CC BY 4.0-blue"></a> </p> </div>
 </div>